-Sign-in and sign-out will look and feel a little different this year.
-We will be asking you to take your child’s temperature the morning of class and to keep your student(s) home if they have signs or symptoms of COVID-19 including, but not limited to a temperature over 100.4F, shortness of breath, and a dry cough.
-See the CDC for the full list of symptoms as these are regularly updated.
-Teachers will also be conducting health screenings when students arrive to class.
+We will be asking all participants to stay home if they have signs or symptoms of COVID-19 including, but not limited to a temperature over 100.4F, shortness of breath, and a dry cough.
+See the DOH Guidelines for the full list of symptoms as these are regularly updated.
+Teachers will be conducting health checks when participants arrive.

 Not Sure if you Should Send Your Child to Nature School?

 Contact our office (360-461-7169) or your lead teacher to discuss.